How Restoring Function Changes Everything

 Why Weight-Loss Medications Reduce Weight but Not Function

-New weight-loss medications reduce weight by suppressing appetite, not repairing metabolism.
-They blunt hunger signals from the gut to the brain and slow digestion, so you feel full sooner and eat less without effort.
-Weight falls because intake is forced down, not because the body has relearned how to regulate energy.
+New weight-loss medications reduce weight primarily by suppressing appetite, not by repairing metabolism.
+They work by blunting hunger signals between the gut and the brain and slowing digestion so people feel full sooner and eat less with less effort.
+Weight falls because intake is forced down—not because the body has relearned how to regulate energy.

 Eating less does not rebuild the systems that control weight.
-Muscle is not restored because muscle requires protein, mechanical load, and recovery.
-Nutrient status does not improve because lower food intake often means fewer essential nutrients reaching cells.
-Sleep does not deepen because stress hormones and circadian rhythms are unchanged.
+Muscle is not restored because muscle requires adequate protein, mechanical load, and recovery.
+Nutrient status does not improve because lower food intake often reduces the delivery of essential micronutrients to cells.
+Sleep does not deepen because stress hormones and circadian rhythms remain unchanged.
 The nervous system does not calm because low intake still signals potential scarcity.
-And fat metabolism is not retrained because insulin signalling, mitochondrial function, and fuel-switching pathways remain impaired.
+Fat metabolism is not retrained because insulin signalling, mitochondrial function, and fuel-switching pathways remain impaired.

 Lasting weight regulation comes from rebuilding muscle, stabilising blood sugar, calming stress signals, restoring sleep, and retraining the body to switch smoothly between sugar and fat.
-Without this, appetite suppression changes the scale—but not the trajectory.
+Without this foundation, appetite suppression changes the scale—but not the trajectory of structural and metabolic decline.

 Discovering a Different Path: Fat as Fuel, Not the Enemy